igorskyflyer/igorskyflyer/README.md

   <br>
   <br>
   Created a new Astro component renderer ✨🎉<br>
-	Spins up an AstroContainer and renders your components to a DocumentFragment for fast, zero-config unit and integration testing with any JS/TS test runner, available at <a href="https://github.com/igorskyflyer/npm-astro-render-component"><strong>Astro Component CLI</strong></a> and featured on Astro&#39;s official <a href="https://astro.build/integrations?search=igor.dvlpr"><strong>Integrations library</strong></a> 😍
+	Spins up an AstroContainer and renders your components to a DocumentFragment for fast, zero-config unit and integration testing with any JS/TS test runner, available at <a href="https://github.com/igorskyflyer/npm-astro-render-component"><strong>Astro Render Component</strong></a> and featured on Astro&#39;s official <a href="https://astro.build/integrations?search=igor.dvlpr"><strong>Integrations library</strong></a> 😍

   <br>